 Q: May I just go to the Ohio Valley Hospital School of Radiography and receive a radiologic certificate?

-A: No. Radiography programs are degree-granting and our Ohio Valley Hospital School of Radiography has an affiliation with La Roche College.
+A: No. Radiography programs are degree-granting and our Ohio Valley Hospital School of Radiography has an affiliation with La Roche University.

-Q: Can I go to La Roche College and pick another hospital for my clinical work?
+Q: Can I go to La Roche University and pick another hospital for my clinical work?

 A: No, La Roche College is only affiliated with Ohio Valley Hospital.